Visit our Colorado State Extension office for more news, tools and resources.

 Protecting your trees from Mountain Pine Beetle – what works, what doesn’t.

-Pheromones are a hot topic right now.
-These are essentially powerful scents that insects use to communicate.
-One is an antiaggregation pheromone called verbenone, which acts to tell other beetles that “this tree is full.”
-Research on this has shown that it works pretty well while beetle populations are low.
-However, the pheromones don’t kill the beetle – they merely divert them to a neighboring property where the populations will continue to build.
-When populations increase (epidemic levels), the synthetic material is not able to ‘mask’ the communication system of the beetle, and it loses efficacy.
+Pheromones – powerful scents that insects use to communicate with one another – are currently a hot topic.
+Specific to mountain pine beetles, the antiaggregation pheromone verbenone signals to other beetles that a particular tree is “occupied.”
+Research has shown that human application of verbenone is effective if pine beetle populations are low.
+However, the pheromones don’t kill the beetle, they merely divert them to a nearby untreated tree or property where the populations will continue to build.
+When populations reach epidemic levels, the synthetic material is not able to mask the communication system of the beetle and it loses efficacy.
 Additionally, research has shown mixed results on the use of these pheromones in a natural forest setting.
-Verbenone is commercially available, and registered in Colorado; landowners should have their property assessed by a professional forester before deciding to use verbenone.
-It is not a “silver bullet”, but it may temporarily help in an area where the beetle populations have not built up.
-It should be used in conjunction with an aggressive plan of searching out and treating infested trees.

 Extension Office is Open Under Strict Guidelines